 A food holiday on Alpha ENF will

-reduce uric acid levels while establishing the foundation for a new, healthier diet
+quickly reduce uric acid levels while establishing the foundation for a new, healthier diet

 regimen.
 Phase 1 of Alpha Nutrition works well to reduce uric acid levels and can be used